 Understanding The Role of Sulfate Shampoo For Hair

 Your scalp secretes natural oils known as sebum that are vital for the health of your hair.
 They protect the keratin in your hair and the hair follicles from damage.
 The sebum forms a waterproof layer on the surface of the hair strands to prevent damage to keratin (3).

-Sulfate shampoos help to remove the dead cells, free oil, and any other dirt that is present on the hair.
+Sulfate shampoos help remove dead cells, free oil, and any other dirt on the hair, and offer gentle cleansing.

 However, according to a study, the downside is that they can also remove the essential oils from the hair and damage the hair protein (4).

 Sulfate shampoo creates a lather that is responsible for breaking free the surface tension of water.
 It also easily mixes with oils.
 Thus, while rinsing your hair, it can wash off the dirt, dead cells, and sebum effectively.